FlockyChou/vtubing.info/before-starting/parasocials-harassment-and-setting-boundaries.md

 ---
-title: Parasocials, Harassment, and Setting Boundaries
+title: On Parasocials, Harassment, and Setting Boundaries
 layout: default
 parent: Before Starting
-nav_order: 4
+nav_order: 3
 ---

-# Setting Boundaries
+# On Parasocials, Harassment, and Setting Boundaries
 {: .no_toc }

 ## Table of Contents